 This Quarterly Report on Form 10-Q, or the Quarterly Report, contains forward-looking statements.
 We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
-All statements other than statements of historical facts contained in this Quarterly Report, including without limitation statements regarding our future results of operations and financial position, business strategy, prospective products, product approvals, research and development costs, timing and likelihood of success, manufacturing activities and related timing, timing, execution, and expected benefits of our restructuring initiative and cost saving measures, commercialization efforts and related timing, plans and objectives of management for future operations and future results of anticipated products, are forward-looking statements.
+All statements other than statements of historical facts contained in this Quarterly Report, including without limitation statements regarding our future results of operations and financial position, business strategy, prospective products, product approvals, research and development costs, timing and likelihood of success, manufacturing activities and related timing, expected benefits of our restructuring initiative and cost saving measures, commercialization efforts and related timing, our ability to continue as a going concern, timing and likelihood of completing the pending Transaction (as defined herein), the completion of the production suite and milestone payments under the Bacthera Agreement, our rights and potential resolutions under the Oaktree Credit Agreement and our ability or intention to pursue any remedies thereunder, or the timing of any of the foregoing, plans and objectives of management for future operations and future results of anticipated products, are forward-looking statements.
 These statements involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.